Adams on the Embodied-Soul

 Not true.

-Adams begins a long exegetical-pastoral discussion of James 5:14 by contending that every Christian must do everything in their power to care for their body if we are going to serve Jesus.
+Adams immediately begins a long exegetical-pastoral discussion of James 5:14 by contending that every Christian must do everything in their power to care for their body if we are going to serve Jesus.

 “If we want to be fully capable of doing what God wants us to do, we must do everything we can to bring this body up to snuff so that through it we can serve Jesus Christ as well as possible” (Part Two, 7, emphasis added).

-Adams follows this up with his discussion of the true meaning of James 5:14. (“Is anyone among you sick?
-Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.”)
+Adams follows this up with his discussion of the true meaning of James 5:14 (“Is anyone among you sick?
+Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord”).

 “That means James 5 must be taken seriously.
 People have wrong ideas about what is taught in James 5” (Part Two, 7).